Filnis/odin-recipes/README.md

 # odin-recipes
-Mock recipe website made to learn HTML
+Mock recipe website made to learn HTML.
+Thanks to the Odin Project :)